paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 Hayden loves a crawling challenge, so we do this activity often.

 I take pillows and fold up a few quilts and lay them across the room.
-Hayden starts at one end and navigates through the bumps until he reaches the other end, where I place a desired toy or a tower for him to knock down.
+Hayden starts at one end and navigates through the “speed bumps” until he reaches the other end, where I place a desired toy or a tower for him to knock down.

 ### Suggested Items: